Quilting

-Quilting is the term given to the process of joining a minimum of three layers of fabric together either through stitching manually using a needle and thread, or mechanically with a sewing machine or specialised longarm quilting system.
-An array of stitches is passed through all layers of the fabric to create a three dimensional padded surface.
-The three layers are typically referred to as the top fabric or quilt top, batting or insulating material and the backing.
+Quilting is the process of joining a minimum of three layers of fabric together either through stitching manually using a needle and thread, or mechanically with a sewing machine or specialised longarm quilting system.
+An array of stitches is passed through all layers of the fabric to create a three-dimensional padded surface.
+The three layers are typically referred to as the top fabric or quilt top, batting or insulating material, and the backing.

 Quilting varies from a purely functional fabric joinery technique to highly elaborate, decorative three dimensional surface treatments.
-A wide variety of textile products are traditionally associated with quilting that includes bed coverings, soft home furnishings, garments and costumes, wall hangings, artistic objects and cultural artifacts.
+A wide variety of textile products are traditionally associated with quilting, including bed coverings, home furnishings, garments and costumes, wall hangings, artistic objects, and cultural artifacts.

-A wide range of effects can be employed by the quilter that contribute to the final surface quality and utility of the quilted material.
-The quilter controls these effects through the manipulation of elements such as material type and thickness, stitch length and style, pattern design, piecing and cutting.
-Two dimensional effects such as optical illusions can be achieved through aesthetic choices regarding colour, texture and print.
-Three dimensional and sculptural components of quilted material can be manipulated and enhanced with further embellishment which may include appliqué, embroidery techniques such as shisha mirror work, and the inclusion of other objects or elements such as pearls, beads, buttons, sequins.
-Some quilters dye or create their own fabrics.
-In contemporary artistic quilting, new and experimental materials such as plastics, paper, naturally occurring fibres and plants amongst a diverse array of other materials have been used.
+A quilter can employ a wide range of effects that contribute to the quality and utility of the final quilted material.
+To create these effects, the quilter manipulates elements such as material type and thickness, stitch length and style, pattern design, piecing, and cutting.
+Two-dimensional effects such as optical illusions can be achieved through aesthetic choices regarding colour, texture, and print.
+Three-dimensional and sculptural components of quilted material can be manipulated and enhanced further by embellishment, which may include appliqué, embroidery techniques such as shisha mirror work, and the inclusion of other objects or elements such as pearls, beads, buttons, and sequins.
+Some quilters create or dye their own fabrics.
+In contemporary artistic quilting, quilters sometimes use new and experimental materials such as plastics, paper, natural fibers, and plants.

-Quilting can be considered one of the first examples of upcycling, as it has historically made extensive use of remnants and offcuts for the creation of new products.
+Quilting can be considered one of the first examples of upcycling, as quilters have historically made extensive use of remnants and offcuts for the creation of new products.

 History

 Early quilting

-The origin of the term 'quilt' is linked to the Latin word culcita, meaning a bolster or cushion.
-Usage of the term seems to have first been used in England in the 13th century.
-However the sewing techniques of piecing, appliqué, and quilting have been used for clothing and furnishings in diverse parts of the world for several millennia and a wide range of quilting styles and techniques have uniquely evolved around the globe.
+The origin of the term 'quilt' is linked to the Latin word culcita, meaning a bolster, cushion, or stuffed sack.
+The word came into the English language from the French word cuilte.
+The first use of the term seems to have been in England in the 13th century.

+The sewing techniques of piecing, appliqué, and quilting have been used to create clothing and furnishings in various parts of the world for several millennia, and a wide range of unique quilting styles and techniques have evolved around the globe.